-We understand that your college search and admission process has been greatly impacted by this unprecedented situation.
+We understand that your college search and admission process has been greatly impacted by this unprecedented situation for over a year.
 During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you.
 Our contact information is located at the bottom of this page and we encourage you to follow us on social media @ApplyMaryland for the latest news and updates.